Montana/react-for-friend/README.md

 ## Promises

 Axios depends on a native ES6 Promise implementation to be supported.
-If your environment doesn't support ES6 Promises, you can polyfill, and if you can't polyfill you can't use promises.
+If your environment doesn't support ES6 Promises, you can polyfill.

 ```javascript
 import axios from 'axios';